-In addition to the objection to data processing for marketing purposes as set out above, there is a special regulation regarding mass emails (i.e. marketing newsletters) in article 3 lit. o of the Unfair Competition Act.
+In addition to the objection to data processing for marketing purposes as set out above, there is a special regulation regarding mass emails (i.e., marketing newsletters) in article 3 lit. o of the Unfair Competition Act.

-Complaint to relevant data protection authority(ies)
+Right to complain to the relevant data protection authority(ies)

-The Commissioner may investigate cases in more detail on his own initiative or at the request of a third party (see article 29 para.
+The FDPIC may investigate cases in more detail on his own initiative or at the request of a third party (see article 29 para.
 1 DPA).

-• Other key rights - please specify There are none.
+■ Other key rights - please specify

+There are no other key rights.

-5 Registration Formalities and Prior Approval
+6 Registration Formalities and Prior Approval